About

 These Cheddar Corn Biscuits are the perfect combination of flaky and soft!
 Packed with flavor and the sweetness of corn.
 Plus, they can be made ahead of time & frozen too!

-Cheddar Corn Biscuits made with cornmeal AND creamed corn, perfect for Thanksgiving!
+Cheddar Corn Biscuits (adapted from my popular cream scones recipe) made with cornmeal AND creamed corn, perfect for Thanksgiving!

 Cheddar Corn Biscuits in a serving basket